 Can I buy parts of the Valve Index kit separately?

 Yes, Valve sells the headset, Knuckles controllers, and Base Stations individually.
-This is great for users who may be upgrading from an older SteamVR headset like the HTC Vive and already own Base Stations.
+This is beneficial for users upgrading from an older SteamVR headset like the HTC Vive who may already own Base Stations.

 Final Thoughts